Truett students put outreach in action through flag football

 By Savannah Cooper | Staff Writer

-From the outside looking in, Monday nights at the intramural fields located behind the Hawkins Indoor Tennis Center are just a place for recreational or competitive flag football games this time of year, but for a certain group it’s a time for putting their faith and student outreach in action.
+From the outside looking in, Monday nights this intramural season have been a time for recreational or competitive flag football games, but for a certain group it’s been time for putting their faith and student outreach in action.

 Three years ago, George W. Truett Theological Seminary assembled a flag football of sports ministry students.
 With the exception of a some guys moving away or graduating, that core group still remains.